My Students

 photo Taylor McEachnie

-Taylor is a doctoral student in the Clinical Neuropsychology track.
+Taylor is a doctoral candidate in the Clinical Neuropsychology track.
 She has research interests in hormones and cognition across the lifespan, women's health, and accessible treatment options.
 Taylor is a fan of being active outdoors, plant shopping, and playing board and video games with friends.

 Bailey Rand